PALESTINIAN KIDS protest in favor of ejecting Israel from FIFA, the soccer federation.

 (photo credit: REUTERS)

-FIFA did not make a decision regarding the fate of six soccer clubs based in West Bank settlements during the meetings of one its top bodies, the FIFA Council, on Thursday and Friday.
+FIFA postponed a controversial decision on the fate of the six Israeli soccer clubs based in the West Bank at a meeting of the FIFA Council, the world soccer organization’s top decision-making body, held on Monday and Tuesday.